Lakshay1406/HackIndia-Spark-1-2025-Trinity/DEMO.md

 ## 🧠 3.
 AI-Powered Dispute Resolution

 1. Click on an invoice to open the **SupplierGPT Chat Interface**.
+Which is connected to the backend database servers of the Customer companies and the invoice is checked with a Auto-payement File Database

+   on both the files of data extracted through OCR and the Auto-payment Test File in the Customer DB are matched then there is no dispute else The dispute Is rised and the payement is paused, so that the Supplier ask the status about the invoice

-2. Ask questions like:
+2. The supplier may Ask questions like:
    - ❓ *"Give me more Details about the Invoice (Invoice number or ordernumber)"*
    - ❓ *"What's The current status of the Invoice?"*
    - ❓ *"Is there's Any Dispute occurs?"*
-3. SupplierGPT will analyze the dispute using **Retrieval-Augmented Generation (RAG)** and provide instant responses.
+4. SupplierGPT will analyze the dispute using **Retrieval-Augmented Generation (RAG)** and provide instant responses.

 📸 **Screenshot:**
 ![WhatsApp Image 2025-03-01 at 08 15 11_33739616](https://github.com/user-attachments/assets/9415b3bc-628b-4332-9e2e-081b1d43238d)